chrisgrieser/shimmering-obsidian/README.md

   OCR-screenshots.

 **Requirement**
 For the OCR-Screenshot Feature, you need to install [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html).
-If you use Homebrew, you can do so with the following two commands:
+If you use Homebrew, you can do so with the following command:

 ```bash
 brew install tesseract tesseract-lang